t3imasd/t3aisat/documentation/app-store/deploy_ios.md

 3. You need to export or create an iOS Distribution certificate to code sign and package a build archive.

-   If you have existing [certificates][devportal_certificates], you can export the private keys by executing the following command for each certificate:
+   If you have existing [certificates](https://developer.apple.com/account/resources/certificates), you can export the private keys by executing the following command for each certificate:

    ```bash
    openssl pkcs12 -in <certificate_name>.p12 -nodes -nocerts | openssl rsa -out cert_key